krishkalai07/SchoolWork/BBUS220/Chapter6.md

 # Long run equilibrium in a Competitive Market
 - Long run: firms can enter and exit the market
 - if existing firms make positive profit
+  - new firms can enter the market
 - if existing firms make negative profit
+  - Forms exit the market
+  - Supply decreases raising the eq. price and profits
 - process of entry and exit ends when
+  - Firms still in market

 ## Long-run market equilibrium